 With a slotted spoon, quickly scoop the shrimp into the bowl of ice water.
 Swish them around for one minute.
 Drain and pat dry.
 Refrigerate for up to 24 hours, or until ready to use.

-3 Peel and devein the cooked shrimp: Starting underneath where the legs are attached, pull off the legs and shell.
+Starting underneath where the legs are attached, pull off the legs and shell.
 Leave the tail segment on (for appearance.)

 Make a shallow slit down the middle of the back of the shrimp to reveal the black thread (intestine).
 Use the tip of a paring knife to lift out the black vein.
 Rinse the shrimp under cold running water.

-4 Cook the bacon: In a skillet over medium heat, cook the bacon until crisp and golden.
+In a skillet over medium heat, cook the bacon until crisp and golden.
 Transfer to a paper towel-lined plate to drain.

-5 Assemble the salad: Serve on one large platter or on individual plates.
+Serve on one large platter or on individual plates.
 Spread the lettuce on the bottom and top with separate mounds of shrimp, bacon, tomatoes, avocados, mangoes, cucumbers, and cheese.
 Serve with basil dressing.